Axolotat/.dotfiles/README.md

 I use config-init from [flungo](https://github.com/flungo/i3-config.d)

 ### background :

-Use pywal for change the color sheme
+I use pywal to change the color; it's directly linked with my i3 config who use the script `change_background.sh`.
-Use custom `./backgroundWeather/change_background.sh`, change the background according to weather (localisation is set to lausanne)
+It's change the background according to weather (localisation is set to lausanne) and apply a new colors with pywal.
+Have fun !